 Yngwie however, usually doesn’t sound like he meticulously composed his lines.

-While Steve Morse, Vai and Satriani’s melodies sound like compositions, Yngwie’s melodies sound like solos, like a series of parts he made up on the spot (without giving them all too much thought) and tried to fit together into a song.
+While Steve Morse, Vai, and Satriani’s melodies sound like compositions, Yngwie’s melodies sound like solos, like a series of parts he made up on the spot (without giving them all too much thought) and tried to fit together into a song.

-Oftentimes the number of notes in Yngwie’s longer scalar lines, feels “arbitrary”.
+Oftentimes the number of notes in Yngwie’s longer scalar lines feels “arbitrary”.

 It literally feels like he’s “pushing” a certain number of notes, to fit into a defined number of beats.

-To describe this another way: it sometimes sounds like he’s trying to play as fast as he can, stretching the time, number of notes, or note placement in each scalar or arpeggio passage, as a means to manipulate where the ending note will ultimately land.
+To describe this another way: it sometimes sounds like he’s trying to play as fast as he can, stretching the time, a number of notes, or note placement in each scalar or arpeggio passage, as a means to manipulate where the ending note will ultimately land.